DavidCain/vimfiles/README.markdown

 To install my `.vimrc,` and all plugins, clone the repository to `~/.vim`, passing the recursive flag so that all plugins are cloned as well.
-Create a simlink to the `.vimrc` so Vim can load it on startup.
+Create a symlink to the `.vimrc` so Vim can load it on startup.

     git clone --recursive git://github.com/DavidCain/vimfiles.git ~/.vim
     ln -s ~/.vim/.vimrc ~/.vimrc